ogstools.meshlib.mesh_series module#

 Returns:

-numpy array of interpolated data at observation points.
+numpy array of interpolated data at observation points with the following shape:

 Return type: